DataONEorg/dataone-web/content/learning/training.md

   - template: markdown
     style: default
     content: |-
-      Open to researchers and students from any discipline or sector, we offer courses at NCEAS in Santa Barbara - and welcome locals and travelers alike!
+      Open to researchers and students from any discipline or sector, we offer courses at NCEAS in Santa Barbara, California - and welcome locals and travelers alike!
 We can also arrange a customized training at your home institution by request.
+  - template: markdown
+    style: warning

-      \*Due to COVID-19 in-person training is currently postponed.
+    content: " :warning: Due to COVID-19 *in-person* training is currently postponed.
+Remote training is coming soon."
   button:
     template: ''
     type: external website